-Along with many other civilizations, religion was a crucial part of lives of ancient Egyptians, and they worshiped several Gods and Goddesses.
-There were greater than 2000 deities, and most of them could take the form of animals.
+Along with many other civilizations, religion was a crucial part of the lives of ancient Egyptians, and they worshiped several Gods and Goddesses.
+They had more than 2000 deities, and most of them could take the form of animals.
 The same animal may represent a different deity depending on the time frame, area, and temple.
-Most worshipped Ancient Egyptian gods and goddesses are Ra, Osiris, Isis, Anubis, Horus, Sobek, Seth, Thoth, Bastet and Kheper.
+The most worshiped Ancient Egyptian gods and goddesses are Ra, Osiris, Isis, Anubis, Horus, Sobek, Seth, Thoth, Bastet and Kheper.
 Here we list some interesting facts about ancient Egyptian Gods for kids.

 Ra, the Sun God, was the most prominent God to the Egyptians.
 Egyptians believed Ra created all forms of life, and he was the supreme ruler of all Gods.
 The image of Ra comprises a man having a hawk’s head and headdress with a Sun disk (1).

-Here is about Isis egyptian goddess facts..
 Isis was popular as the daughter of Geb, the Earth God, and Nut, the Sky Goddess.
 Isis was the Goddess of love, magic, beauty, and fertility for the ancient Egyptian.
-The image of Isis depicts her in a headdress resembling a royal throne of Egypt and her crown having cow horns comprising a sun disk (3).
+The image of Isis depicts her in a headdress resembling a royal throne of Egypt and her crown having cow horns comprising a sun disk (1).

-Anubis, also popular as the jackal-headed God, was the God of tombs, dead, and embalming.
-Anubis tends to have a distinct black head of a jackal with the body of a man, often seen hanging around the cemeteries keeping a watch over the dead (4).
+Anubis, also popular as the jackal-headed God, was the God of tombs, dead, and embalmingiXThe science of preserving mortal remains of humans by treating them and thereby avoiding decomposition .
+Anubis tends to have a distinct black head of a jackal with the body of a man, often seen hanging around the cemeteries keeping a watch over the dead (3).
 It is an interesting Anubis Egyptian god facts for kids to know.

-Horus was popular as the protector of monarchy symbolizing the victory and courage.
+Horus was popular as the protector of monarchyiXIt is a form of government where a single head rules the nation, and the right to rule is usually inherited and not elected and symbolizes victory and courage.
 Horus was the son of Isis and Osiris and brother of Anubis.
-He depicts Falcon in a human form (5).
+He depicts Falcon in a human form (4).

 Sobek, the Crocodile God of power and strength, was one of the most prominent Gods of Egyptian mythology.
-Sobek depicts an ordinary crocodile with a man having a head of a crocodile and wearing Hemhem, a unique crown having set of ram horns.
+Sobek depicts a man having a head of a crocodile and wearing Hemhem, a unique crown with a set of ram horns.
 Egyptians kept live crocodiles in temples and pools to honor Sobek (6).

 7. Set Or Seth: